What is the role of Continuous Integration in Agile?

 According to the Agile methodology, complex software projects are broken into much smaller increments.
 Agile actually favors delivering working software quickly.
 And continuous integration provides the means that ensure the quality of the software as it grows.

 Every new feature that is developed is automatically integrated into the main software codebase, and automated tests are executed against the change.
 Therefore, bugs are found immediately, before they can affect another code.
 This also enhances the importance of having tests for newly-written software.

 The concept of continuous integration has been known since 1993.
 It was predating what will later be known as Agile processes.
 For example, it contrasted with scheduled integration and helped explain why automated testing is an enabler for continuous integration.

 In 1996, Steve McConnell described the “Daily Build and Smoke Test” technique that was used at Microsoft during the 1990s.
-It emphasized the frequency, and the daily cycle being at that time considered “extreme”.
-Two years later, in 1998, continuous integration was listed among the ley practices of XP methodology.
+Two years later, in 1998, continuous integration was listed among the key practices of XP methodology.

 The new century started with the article written by Martin Fowler.
-His work provided the most complete description of the continuous integration practice.
+His work provided the most detailed description of the continuous integration practice.